truecharts/public/charts/stable/plex/docs/migration_guide.md

 cd /mnt/truetool/plex-config
 ```

-run this command to verify you see a single dir called **Library**.
+Run this command to verify you see a single dir called **Library**.

 ```console
 ls